-Remove the solebar detailing overlays (4a, 4b or 4c) from the fret depending on what type of wagon you are constructing the chassis for.
-Overlays 4c are for shock absorbing wagons and some Conflats, 4b are for open wagons with door springs attached to the solebar and 4a are for everything else.
+Remove the solebar detailing overlays (4a or 4b) from the fret depending on what type of wagon you are constructing the chassis for.
+Overlays 4b are for open wagons with door springs attached to the solebar and 4a are basically for everything else.